SourceBox-LLC/OpenAthena/docs/guides/opens3_integration.md

 - **OpenS3** serves as your data lake storage system
 - **OpenAthena** provides SQL analytics capabilities on that data

 The current integration uses a Local File Proxy that downloads files from OpenS3 to a temporary directory before querying.
 This approach bridges compatibility gaps between DuckDB 1.2.2 and OpenS3's API.
-See the [Local File Proxy documentation](../local_file_proxy.md) for details.

 ## Prerequisites